matthewmatthew113/PROG38263_Assignment2/README.md

 Our code includes documentation/comments where necessary.
 We have the ability to revert changes by accessing the older version on Github.

+We had some difficulties with some of the functionality aspects of this assignment however we did implement a good chunk.
 Thank you for using our application.
 We hope you enjoy.